 Timeline for Countertop Refinishing vs. Replacement

 It can take up to six weeks to have new countertops installed, dependent on the availability of materials.
-Once materials are received, actual replacement process only takes a day or two.
+Once materials are received, the actual replacement process only takes a day or two.

 Countertop refinishers tend to be available sooner since they do not have to wait for base materials.